 - Position Papers--Select this button to upload position papers on behalf of your delegates.
 Your delegates' position papers will be automatically e-mailed to the appropriate committee chair as soon as they are uploaded.
 Each position paper that you upload will be listed below the position-paper upload feature.
 Only delegates who upload position papers through our website are eligible for an award.
-The final day to upload a position paper to remain eligible for an award at JHUMUNC 2014 is January 20th, 2014.
+The final day to upload a position paper to remain eligible for an award at JHUMUNC 2016 is Late January 2017 (Date TBA).

 Q: Where do I send payment for delegation and delegate fees?

 A: Please send your payments to:

 Mattin Center Suite 210 Mailbox 204 3400 North Charles Street

 Q: Which forms of payment do you accept?

 A: We can only accept checks or money orders.

 Q: What are the registration deadlines and conference fees?

 A: Click here for Fees and Payment Policies section of the website.